JakubPelz/weatherApp/README.md

       1. **Data:** here is a json for loading cities to search.
       2. **Store:** contains two reducers for fetch data from openweatherapi.
       3. **Components:** other components contained in the components folder are loaded directly via components / index.js.

+**Plans for the future**

+>In the application, I would program another of these components with respect to time: user geolocation, forecast development as a graph.
+>Overwrite the application in Typescript